YutingHe-list/TAMP/README.md

 <p align="center"><img width="100%" src="figs/background.png" /></p>

 ## News
-- 2024.09.15: Release a large-scale simulated NICT dataset, **SimNICT**, with 3.6 million image pairs. [[Dataset](https://huggingface.co/datasets/YutingHe-list/SimNICT)]
+- 2024.09.18: Release the adaptation code of MITAMP.
 - 2024.09.15: Release the **MITAMP** official code for universal NICT enhancement.
 Welcome to use and evaluate! [[Paper](***)]

 ## Dependencies